lakshit77/song_rest/README.md

 ```bash
 python manage.py migrate
 ```
-- Automatic all the Json Data will be added in database
+- Automatic all the Json Data will be added in database while running the migrate command
 5. Run Project
 ```bash
 python manage.py runserver